 Speaking of haunting local businesses, there are a number of pubs and eateries in Manhattan that are said to be haunted.
 For instance, when enjoying an old-fashioned at the 1817-era Ear Inn in SoHo, you could run into the ghost of a sailor named Mickey, or you might bump into the ghost of poet Dylan Thomas at the White Horse Tavern, where he allegedly passed away after consuming 18 shots of whiskey.
 It is rumoured that the famous Campbell Apartment at Grand Central Terminal is haunted since it once served as a prison and a police utility closet.
 The majority of the eerie bars in New York City are housed in old structures from the 1800s.

 The most spooky mansions, museums, parks, and buildings in New York City may be explored on a guided ghost tour for those looking for a more tailored experience.
 Participants in the bimonthly paranormal investigations conducted at the rumoredly haunted Morris-Jumel Mansion learn how to use electronic paranormal detective equipment to connect with the dead.
 Roosevelt Island, often known as the "Island of Lost Souls," where an infamous institution and jail formerly stood, is open for excursions by Boroughs of the Dead.
-Alternately, you may take a candlelit tour at night of the Merchant's House Museum, which has been haunted for a very long time by the Tredwell family who once lived there.
+Alternately, you may take a candlelit tour of the Merchant's House Museum at night, which has been haunted for a very long time by the Tredwell family who once lived there.